Screenwriting Courses

 Signature Project: Students will present their finished short digital project in a network-style pilot/project presentation to a faculty committee

-• SCWR 691 REWRITING THE THESIS SCREENPLAY PROJECT
+• SCWR 6690 THESIS SCREENPLAY PROJECT

 COURSE DESCRIPTION: Practical experience rewriting the feature film screenplay

-COURSE GOAL: Students will gain mastery in rewriting the feature film as they fully revise their SCWR 690 script and demonstrate master craftmanship in all areas
+COURSE GOAL: Students will gain mastery in rewriting the feature film as they fully revise their SCWR 6690 script and demonstrate master craftmanship in all areas

 LEARNING OUTCOMES